-- School ends at 2.50 pm - The class teacher will escort the class to the cloakroom to collect coats and bags. - The class teacher will then take their class to the Primary School entrance to await parents and to ensure they are collected safely, unless parental consent has been given for the pupil to go home on their own.
-See form below. - After the last child has safely left, the class teacher will lock the door
+- School ends at 2 pm - The class teacher will escort the class to the cloakroom to collect coats and bags. - The class teacher will then take their class to the Primary School entrance to await parents and ensure they are collected safely. - After the last child has safely left, the class teacher will lock the door